WHY CHOOSE DR ROSS FARHADIEH FOR YOUR BREAST AUGMENTATION?

-During your initial consultation with Dr Farhadieh at either our Sydney or Canberra clinics, we will discuss all options available to you in order to formulate a plan for your individual wants and needs.
-During this session, the risks associated with the surgery will also be explained and smokers will be asked to cease smoking for at least 3-6 weeks prior to surgery and 3-6 during the postoperative period.
-You will also be required to stop taking any medications, herbal remedies or supplements that cause increased bleeding for at least 2 weeks prior to and 1 week following your surgery.
+During your initial consultation with Dr Farhadieh at either our Sydney or Canberra clinics, we will discuss all options available and formulate an individual plan.
+The associated risks will be outlined.
+Smokers will be asked to cease smoking for at least three to six weeks prior to surgery and 3-6 during the postoperative period.
+You will also be required to stop taking any medications, herbal remedies or supplements that cause increased bleeding for at least two weeks prior to and one week following your surgery.
 Depending on your age, medical and family history, you may be asked to have a screening mammogram prior to surgery.
 Preoperative photographic images will be included in your medical records.

 The incisions are closed using absorbable sutures before being sealed with dermal glue and covered with tape.
 There may be some discolouration or mild swelling.
 However, this will disappear quickly and will be completely resolved within 10-14 days.
 Patients will usually be discharged either the same day.
 Throughout this healing and recovery time, straining, bending or lifting should be avoided and you should wear your supportive bra for at least 8 weeks.
 You will be able to go back to work within a few days of surgery and your breasts will find their final shape within three months.
 You will receive comprehensive postoperative instructions.

-Although the risk profile of breast implants surgery is low, all surgery carries a risk of complications.
-Dr Farhadieh will discuss these risks with you, during your consultation for implants.
-With Panthea Clinics, however, you can have complete peace of mind knowing that you are being cared for by a team of dedicated specialists at our Sydney and Canberra locations.
+Although the risk profile is low, all surgery carries a potential for complications.
+Dr Farhadieh will discuss these risks with you.
+With Panthea Clinics, you can have complete peace of mind knowing that you are being cared for by a team of dedicated specialists at our Sydney and Canberra locations.

 Before proceeding make sure that you have read all the information sheets and have your questions answered.